LogtalkDotOrg/logtalk.org/_posts/2019-07-18-half-broken-include-as-protocol-sharing.md

 true.
 ```

 As illustrated in this simple example, the `include/1` does work as we expected when calling the exported predicate.
 But a file is not an interface (or protocol).
-Module and files are not at the same abstraction level.
+Modules and files are not at the same abstraction level.
 Moreover, given the textual inclusion semantics, and from the perspective of a reflection API, instead of several modules implementing the same interface, we have modules that happen to export the same (subset of) predicates.
 There's no concept of interface (or protocol) as an entity at the same abstraction level as modules that we can query, document, or assign a version tag.
 We cannot make a simple query to find which modules implement a given interface.
 The textual inclusion also results in a small space overhead as the directives are effectively duplicated in each module that includes a file but that's a minor issue.

 There is also a more general problem with the implementation of interfaces (or protocols) in a module system that is not related to the `include/1` directive per se but to the lack of a clear distinction between *declaring a predicate* and *defining a predicate* in Prolog.
 Recall the specification quoted above of the `export/1` directive: